 How long will I need to arrange to stay in Boise?

 You will need to come into Boise the day before your scheduled surgery.
 During this time, you can meet with Dr. Griffiths face-to-face and he will make detailed measurements and templates off your child’s normal ear.
-You can also meet with our Otologist if your child is a candidate for hearing restoration surgery at the same time as the microtia reconstruction.
+You can also meet with our otologist if your child is a candidate for hearing restoration surgery at the same time as the microtia reconstruction.
 Most children spend one night in the hospital following surgery.
 Occasionally, we will have a child that will spend longer if they have specific needs that need to be addressed.
-You will need to arrange to stay in Boise until your child's new ear has healed appropriately (Between 8 and 20 days).
-International patients often travel to see other parts of the USA after 2 weeks in Boise and fly back to see Dr. Griffiths before they return home.
+You will need to arrange to stay in Boise until your child's new ear has healed appropriately, which can take between eight and 20 days.
+International patients often travel to see other parts of the USA after two weeks in Boise and fly back to see Dr. Griffiths before they return home.

 What options do I have for lodging when I arrive in Boise?

 Dr. Griffiths’ staff will assist you in making reservations at a lodging facility close to the hospital where you will be close enough to walk to Dr. Griffiths’ office.
 Most families prefer facilities with a small kitchen and access to local restaurants and entertainment.

 Will additional surgeries be needed?